polkadot-fellows/RFCs/text/0001-agile-coretime.md

 Parachains already deployed into the Polkadot UC must have a clear plan of action to migrate to an agile Coretime market.

 While this proposal does not introduce documentable features per se, adequate documentation must be provided to potential purchasers of Polkadot Coretime.
-This SHOULD include any alterations to the Polkadot-SDK software collection, most likely Cumulus.
+This SHOULD include any alterations to the Polkadot-SDK software collection.

 ## Testing, Security and Privacy